Estimating Activist Ownership In CEFs Targeted By London

 March 28, 2017 | City of London Investment Group PLC (City of London Investment Management Co.
 Ltd. [citlon.co.uk]) filed twelve 13Ds on March 28, 2017, and delivered a webinar presentation by Barry Olliff (the firm's founder and CIO) in which CLIM launched a campaign targeting U.S. listed emerging market CEFs with sustained deep discounts wider than 10% and funds with directors that have more than 9 years of tenure.
 Mr. Olliff declared in his remarks for the webinar, titled "Emerging Markets CEFs as Legacy Products" (Pristine Advisers) that CLIM will vote against every Director who has been on a Board for in excess of nine years, and against any Director where the discount of the fund overseen has averaged wider than 10% over the past year.
 In cases where Directors are "held over" (unelected Directors continue to attend Board Meetings even though they were not elected by shareholders), CLIM is increasingly prepared to use what Mr. Olliff called the "nuclear option" of pressing under the '40 Act for termination of the Investment Management contract -- citing CLIM's behavior towards the Korea Equity Fund, Inc. (NYSE:KEF) as a case study.
 Mr. Olliff declared that any emerging market closed-end fund trading at over a 10% discount is now "effectively a target for liquidation," and that "unsustainable funds should voluntarily liquidate" (according to slide 7 of CLIM's webinar presentation).
 Mr. Olliff also noted that he hopes to see a "new breed" of better designed, lower cost, conflict of interest free, well-advised emerging markets closed end fund products.

-In the talk Mr. Olliff also stated that his firm had previously been rather "flexible" regarding special situations and that they had allowed their "core values" to be "compromised", but that the situation changes now.
+In the talk, Mr. Olliff also stated that his firm had previously been rather "flexible" regarding special situations and that they had allowed their "core values" to be "compromised," but that the situation changes now.
 Exciting stuff indeed!
 I may delve more deeply into his presentation in a future article.

-In light of this I thought I would update the discount, z-score stats of the various equity CEFs targeted by London.
+In light of this, I thought I would update the discount, z-score stats of the various equity CEFs targeted by London.
 I also provide ownership data on other major holders of each of the CEFs in order to assess whether London is likely to be able to count on any help in meeting their objectives.

 For ease of reading, the funds have been split into two tables.